gpmpn2/CS4320TravelPlans/Itinerary.md

 ### March 24

+* 10:00am: Pick up Mercedes to get to Chicago
 * 2:00pm-5:00pm: Flight from Chicago to New York
 * 6:00pm: Check in the penthouse
 * 7:00pm: T.J.
 Miller Stand up